turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/intro_to_git.markdown

 * Checkout master (moving HEAD)
 * Merging branch (moving HEAD)

+### Check for Understanding
+Write on the following questions to synthesize what's been covered.
+* How do commits and branches serve as the bricks and mortar of a git repository?
+* What _is_ a commit and how does git use it to reconstruct the history of your code?

+When you're finished, post your answers in Slack.

 ## A Basic Git Workflow

 Git contains many features.
 Fortunately, in 99% of cases we don't have to know or use most of them.
 Instead, we can rely on a very simple and straightforward workflow:

 1. Create a new git repository within your project directory (`git init`)
 2. Do work / Change files